-Benefit Description You pay After the calendar year deductible Family planning (cont.)
-Advantage Note: We cover injectable contraceptives under the medical benefit when supplied by and administered at the provider's office.
+Benefit Description You pay After the calendar year deductible Family planning Advantage A range of voluntary family planning services limited to: Contraceptive counseling on an annual basis Surgically implanted contraceptives Generic injectable contraceptive drugs, such as Depo-Provera Intrauterine devices (IUDs) Diaphragms Tubal ligation Note: We cover injectable contraceptives under the medical benefit when supplied by and administered at the provider's office.
 Injectable contraceptives are covered at the prescription drug benefit when they are dispensed at the Pharmacy.
 If a member must obtain the drug at the pharmacy and bring it to the provider's office to be administered, the member would be responsible for both the Rx and office visit cost shares.
 We cover oral contraceptives under the prescription drug benefit.
 In-network: Nothing Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
 Not covered: • Reversal of voluntary surgical sterilization • Genetic testing counseling In-network: Nothing for women For men: In-network: 30% of our Plan allowance Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-All charges Infertility services Advantage Infertility is a disease defined by the failure to conceive a pregnancy after 12 months or more of timed intercourse or egg-sperm contact for women under age 35 (six (6) months for women age 35 or older).
-Testing for diagnosis and surgical treatment of the underlying medical cause of infertility.
-Fertility preservation procedures (retrieval of and freezing of eggs or sperm) for members facing the possibility of infertility caused by chemotherapy, pelvic radiotherapy, other gonadotoxic therapies, or ovary or testicle removal for treatment of disease.
-Subject to medical necessity Note: Requires Precertification.
-See Section 3 "Services requiring our prior approval".
-You are responsible for ensuring that we are asked to precertify your care; you should always ask your physician or hospital whether they have contacted us.
-For precertification or criteria subject to medical necessity, please contact us at 888-238-6240.
+All charges Infertility services Advantage Infertility is a disease defined as when a person is unable to conceive or produce conception after one year of egg-sperm contact when the individual attempting conception is under 35 years of age, or after six months of egg-sperm contact when the individual attempting conception is 35 years of age or older.
+Egg-sperm contact can be achieved by regular sexual intercourse or artificial insemination (intrauterine, intracervical, or intravaginal) as stated in our medical clinical policy bulletin (see Section 10. for definition of Medical Necessity for additional details on Aetna's Clinical Policy).
+This definition applies to all individuals regardless of sexual orientation or the presence/availability of a reproductive partner.
+Infertility may also be established by the demonstration of a disease or condition of the reproductive tract such that egg-sperm contact would be ineffective. • Testing for diagnosis and surgical treatment of the underlying medical cause of infertility. • Fertility preservation procedures (retrieval of and freezing of eggs or sperm) for members facing the possibility of infertility caused by chemotherapy, pelvic radiotherapy, other gonadotoxic therapies, or ovary or testicle removal for treatment of disease.
 In-network: 30% of our Plan allowance Out-of-network: 50% of our Plan allowance and any difference between our allowance and the billed amount.
-Not covered: Any assisted reproductive technology (ART) procedure or services related to such procedures, including but not limited to in-vitro fertilization (IVF), gamete intra-fallopian transfer (GIFT), zygote intra-fallopian transfer (ZIFT), and intra-cytoplasmic sperm injection (ICSI) or Artificial insemination (AI) and monitoring of ovulation: Intravaginal insemination (IVI) Intrauterine insemination (IUI) Infertility services - continued on next page
+Note: Your out of pocket costs for infertility services do not count towards your out-of-pocket maximum (See Section 4 for details)